coronel08/my-notes/notes/docs/aws.md

         * Immutable - spins new instances in ASG, deploys to these and then swaps instances
         * Traffic Splitting / Canary Testing - Only small % of traffic sent to new version to test for failures
         * Blue Green - manual swap of URL's thru Route 53, better for minimum downtime and ability to rollback quickly
+    * If Deployment fails when upgrading version, they get replaced with most recent successful deployment.
-    * Beanstalk Extensions - zip file with .ebextensions/ directory and extensions ending in .config
+    * Beanstalk Extensions - zip file with .ebextensions/ directory and extensions ending in .config example below
+    ```
+    .ebextensions/<mysettings>.config
+    ```
 ![](https://media.datacumulus.com/aws-dva-pt/assets/pt1-q10-i1.jpg)

 ---
 ## SNS SQS and Kinesis